Staying in Rancho Cordova for the California capital airshow weekend? We've got just the plan for you!

 A must-do before summer is over!
 Grab your friends and family and float the American River in a raft from American River Raft Rentals.
 This leisurely float mixes in a little whitewater action in the San Juan Rapids.
 You can also Stay cool on a stand up paddleboard (SUP) or kayak on Lake Natoma.
 The Sacramento State Aquatic Center offers a variety of affordable rentals.
 Adjoining Nimbus Flat Lake Natoma State Park offers lake-side picnic tables, swimming, and access to the American River Parkway Trail.
 In the evening, hit the pool at one of Rancho Cordova’s many hotels.

 Every year it just gets bigger and better!
-There’s so much to see and do for everyone, you’ll need THREE days to experience it all!
+There’s so much to see and do for everyone, you’ll need two days to experience it all!
 From spectacular in the air shows, to exciting attractions and displays on the ground, you can get all the details for an experience you will never forget here.

 Start in Rancho Cordova.
 Travel to the historic Marshall Gold Discovery State Historic Park, where fortunes were made during the California’s Gold Rush.
 James W. Marshall discovered gold in 1848 on the South Fork of the American River in the valley the Nisenan Indians knew as Cullumah.
 This event led to the greatest mass movement of people in the Western Hemisphere and was the spark that ignited the spectacular growth of the West during the ensuing decades.
 The gold discovery site, located in the still visible tailrace of Sutter's sawmill, in present day Coloma, California, is one of the most significant historic sites in the nation.
 During the walking tour, see a replica of the original sawmill and over 20 historic buildings including mining, house, school, and store exhibits.